-Half a dozen straw bales, two tupelo trees, a pair of coffee tables, some chairs, a solar panel and scattered wood chips cover the asphalt of two parking spots in front of the School of Forestry & Environmental Studies.
-Today, as New Haven welcomes its annual PARK(ing) Day, residents will see a variety of artistic and creative installations in parking spaces throughout the Elm City.
+Transforming the mundane asphalt of two parking spots in front of the School of Forestry & Environmental Studies into a vibrant canvas, adorned with half a dozen straw bales, two tupelo trees, a pair of coffee tables, some chairs, a solar panel, and scattered wood chips, today, as New Haven embraces its annual PARK(ing) Day, residents will encounter an array of imaginative installations, among them the meticulous precision of line striping, elevating not only safety but also the aesthetic organization of parking spaces across the Elm City.
 For those looking to enhance the aesthetic appeal and protection of their parking spaces, consult a Car Park Deck Coating company for specialized solutions.

 PARK(ing) Day is a weeklong celebration that encourages New Haven residents and organizations to claim a parking spot and transform it into a public space suitable for community bonding, with a final showcase of the installations prepared for Friday.
 Krysia Solheim FES ’15, the founder and owner of Viosimo, LLC — a sustainability consulting company — and project manager for goNewHavengo, said the event was coordinated by the New Haven Department of Transportation, Traffic and Parking and goNewHavengo, a local initiative that calls for alternative transportation.